This article and expertise was originally published on NewsCred Blog.

 - Tools like Google Analytics: Use your analytics systems to compile demographic information about your audience and the topics that resonate with them.

 - Internal knowledge: Your sales, marketing, and customer teams will have insights on who your target audience is and what content interests them.

 - Social media: Tap into online conversations to learn what information people seek.

 The buyer journey is the process people go through to gain awareness, evaluate, and purchase a product or service.

 Since that journey can be extremely complex, we tend to simplify it to a few stages, which are generally valid for both B2C and B2B environments.
 Let’s not forget that within each stage, there are multiple, non-linear steps:

-- Awareness Stage: The buyer realizes he/she has a problem and starts searching for solutions.
+- Awareness Stage: The buyer realizes they have a problem and start searching for solutions.

 - Consideration Stage: The buyer evaluates different options to solve it.